mantl/mantl/docs/bare-metal/README.md

 ## Creating Your Inventory

 Here is an example inventory file.
-It should be place in the root of the mantl directory.
+It should be placed in the root of the mantl directory.

     [role=control]
     control01 private_ipv4=172.16.222.6 ansible_ssh_host=172.16.222.6